 Parents may TEXT Camp Director with Name, Contact Number and Camper’s Name and Grade with a short message and Director will have the camper contact you.
 CALL Director if it’s an EMERGENCY.

-Camp fee for 2022 is $100.
-All fees have been rolled into one price to improve the registration process.
-We do not expect this to be an increase for the majority of campers.
+Camp fee for 2023 is $100.
 This includes the registration fee, daily canteen items, craft supplies, and one photo per camper.
 Campers may purchase extra photos for $4 each.